grafana/agent/docs/sources/flow/reference/components/discovery.kubernetes.md

 ### Limit to only pods on the same node

-This example limits search to pods on the same node as this Grafana Agent.
-This could be useful if running the Agent as a DaemonSet:
+This example limits the search to pods on the same node as this Grafana Agent.
+This configuration could be useful if you are running the Agent as a DaemonSet:

 ```river
 discovery.kubernetes "k8s_pods" {